-- · School of Management - · School of Medicine There is an ever-expanding list of majors, minors and graduate programs available to UC Merced students.
-More than 235 full-time faculty members and over 150 Lecturers, also known as Non-Senate Faculty or NSF, have come to us from some of the world's topranked universities.
-Our student body numbers more than 6,035 (as of Fall 2015) and is a diverse population made up of some of the brightest young minds in the state who share one special trait - savoring the challenge of pioneering a young university.
+- School of Engineering - School of Natural Sciences - · School of Social Sciences, Humanities and Arts There is an ever-expanding list of majors, minors and graduate programs available to UC Merced students.
+More than 235 full-time faculty members and over 150 lecturers have come to us from some of the world's top-ranked universities.
+Our student body numbers more than 6,500 (as of Fall 2015) and is a diverse population made up of some of the brightest young minds in the state who share one special trait - savoring the challenge of pioneering a young university.
 The first class of students formed more than 100 clubs and organizations, wrote their own constitution and held their first associated students' election.
 UC Merced has offered graduate studies since the first dozen students enrolled for off-campus classes in August 2004.
 Their ranks have grown to more than 400, and they are participating in some of the most cutting-edge research conducted today ranging from stem cells to artificial intelligence and alternative energy.
-As of Fall 2015 we have 2,192 beds in student housing, with the completion of phase two of The Summits, named Half Dome by the students.
-The campus continues to develop to meet the needs of an ever-expanding student population.
+As of Fall 2015, we have 2,192 beds in student housing, with the completion of phase two of The Summits, named Half Dome by the students.
+The campus continues to develop to meet the needs of a growing student population.
 PART OF THE UC SYSTEM Like all UC campuses, Merced operates under the direction of the President of the UC system and is governed by The Regents of the University of California, a 26-member board established under the California Constitution.
-In 1988, the California Legislature authorized the development of a new UC campus to address the higher-education needs of the state's fastest-growing region, the San Joaquin Valley (population 1.3 million), and to provide added capacity for the UC system as a whole.
+In 1988, the California Legislature authorized the development of a new UC campus to address the highereducation needs of the state's fastest-growing region, the San Joaquin Valley (population 1.3 million), and to provide added capacity for the UC system as a whole.
 The presence of a new campus in the heart of the Valley will close the geographical gap and inspire the educational dreams of young people in the underserved region for generations to come.
-UC MERCED EXECUTIVE LEADERSHIP